AdobeDocs/campaign-standard.en/help/audiences/using/subscription-to-a-service-example.md

 # Confirming subscription to a service{#confirming-subscription-to-a-service}

-## About subscription to a service {#about-subscription-to-a-service}
+## About sending subscription confirmation {#sending-subscription-confirmation}

 This section describes how to send an automatic custom confirmation email to the profiles who subscribe to a specific service.

 To do this, you must create and configure a transactional message.
 This message can be referenced :
 * From the service itself.
-For more on this, see .
+For more on this, see (Configuring confirmation message from a service)[../../audiences/using/subscription-to-a-service-example.md#configuring-confirmation-message-from-service].
 * From a subscription landing page.
 For more on this, see .

-## Configuring confirmation message from the service {#configuring-confirmation-message-from-service}
+## Configuring confirmation message from a service {#configuring-confirmation-message-from-service}

 For example, you want to automatically send a confirmation message to the visitors of your website when they subscribe to your brand newsletter.